anmaletic/Samborcek-Vozni-Red/Privacy_policy.md

 This is an Android app developed by Antonio Maletić.
 The app is also available on Google Play.

+Camera permission is required for application to work, but Camera is never used.
 I have not programmed this app to collect any data.

 If you find any security vulnerability that has been inadvertently caused by me, please send me an email and I will surely try to fix it/help you.